luispedro/BuildingMachineLearningSystemsWithPython/ch10/README.rst

 Scripts
 -------

-threshold.py
-    Threshold building image with both Otsu and Ridley-Calvard threshold lena-ring.py
-    Show Lena in a sharp ring around a soft focus image figure5_6.py
-    Computes figures 5 and 6 in the book figure9.py
-    Compute Sobel images
 figure10.py
-    Just paste two images next to each others figure13.py
+    Just paste two images next to each others features.py
-    Demonstrate salt&pepper effect
-features.py
-    Contains the ``edginess_sobel`` function from the book as well as a simple wrapper around ``mahotas.texture.haralick`` simple_classification.py
+    Contains the color histogram function from the book as well as a simple wrapper around ``mahotas.texture.haralick`` simple_classification.py
-    Classify SimpleImageDataset with texture features + color histogram features figure18.py
+    Classify SimpleImageDataset with texture features + color histogram features large_classification.py
-    Classify ``AnimTransDistr`` with both texture and SURF features.
+    Classify ``AnimTransDistr`` with both texture and SURF features. neighbors.py
+    Computes image neighbors as well as the neighbor figure from the book.